xzhimenghkust/Phytoplankton-miniaturization-2025/README.md

 Scripts for machine learning models (by Python):

+pca_%small.py
-pca_%small.py => to perform principal component analysis (PCA) on the features in the environmental dataset to achieve data dimensionality reduction and analyze the contribution of each feature in the principal component.
+=> to perform principal component analysis (PCA) on the features in the environmental dataset to achieve data dimensionality reduction and analyze the contribution of each feature in the principal component.

+model_competition.py
-model_competition.py => to train and evaluate multiple regression models and compare their performance in predicting the transformed value of %Small.
+=> to train and evaluate multiple regression models and compare their performance in predicting the transformed value of %Small.

+shap_RF
-shap_RF => to model the data using a random forest regression model and explain the feature importance of the model predictions through SHAP analysis.
+=> to model the data using a random forest regression model and explain the feature importance of the model predictions through SHAP analysis.

+shap_XGBoost.py
-shap_XGBoost.py => to train an XGBoost regression model and analyze its feature importance, using SHAP values ​​for model interpretation.
+=> to train an XGBoost regression model and analyze its feature importance, using SHAP values ​​for model interpretation.

+causial.py
-causial.py => to estimate the average treatment effect (ATE) and individual treatment effect (ITE) between multiple variables by using the Causal Forest method (i.e., between phosphate, temperature and %Small).
+=> to estimate the average treatment effect (ATE) and individual treatment effect (ITE) between multiple variables by using the Causal Forest method (i.e., between phosphate, temperature and %Small).

+inter_eff.py
-inter_eff.py => to visualize the relationship between phosphate, temperature, and %Small in an environmental dataset.
+=> to visualize the relationship between phosphate, temperature, and %Small in an environmental dataset.

+small_pure.py
-small_pure.py => to analyze the effect of phosphate on %Small, and use the mixed effects model to fit and analyze the data of each observation station.
+=> to analyze the effect of phosphate on %Small, and use the mixed effects model to fit and analyze the data of each observation station.

-test_glmm.py =>
+test_glmm.py => to show the partial effects of environmental factors on species biovolume and %Small.